 We recommend to rent a car in Italy through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.

-Florence has plenty of accommodation options, depending on your budget and style.
+Where to stay: Florence has plenty of accommodation options.
 We recommend booking a hotel in the Santa Croce neighborhood.
-Not only is it close to the center but it also has a lively atmosphere with lots of little cafes and bars.
+Not only is it close to the center, but it also has a lively atmosphere with lots of little cafes and bars!

 Day 4 + 5: Cinque Terre (Must-See on Your Italy 7-Day Itinerary)

 From North to South, you’ll find Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore.
-These five villages, perched along the dramatic coastline, draw in over 2.4 million visitors a year!
-You can visit all the villages within a single-day trip from Florence, but if you’re into hiking, spending two or more days in this area is worth it.
+You can visit all the villages on a single-day trip from Florence, but if you’re into hiking like us, two or more days in this area are worth it.

-To get to Cinque Terre from Florence takes 2.5 hours by train and the same by car.
-However, we wouldn’t recommend visiting Cinque Terre by car as it’s difficult to get into the villages, and parking fees are really expensive.
+Getting from Florence to Cinque Terre: 2.5 hours by train and the same by car.
+However, we wouldn’t recommend visiting Cinque Terre by car, as it’s difficult to access the villages and parking fees are very expensive.

 You can easily explore the region by train, hopping from one village to another.
-The train runs every couple of minutes, and you can either get a single ticket for 4 EUR (4.40 USD), a day pass (16 EUR/17.60 USD), or a two-day pass (29 EUR/32 USD).
-This also includes entrance to the hiking routes.
+The train runs every couple of minutes, and you can either get a single ticket for 4 EUR, a day pass (16 EUR), or a two-day pass (29 EUR).
+This also includes entrance to the hiking routes!

-Alternatively, you can use the Cinque Terre Ferry (a day pass is 25 EUR/27.50 USD) or join a guided tour.
+Alternatively, you can use the Cinque Terre Ferry (a day pass is 25 EUR) or join a guided tour.

 Day 6 + 7: Venice